newatoms/beta/_private/customers/de-nederlandse-school/posts-and-research/call-for-innovative-teachers/Our Vision.md

 ### Motivation

 New Atoms says that it’s partially a research organisation with collaboration—both between humans, and humans and computers—at its core.
-By showing the vision on that collaboration New Atoms improves its relevance to the field.
+By showing the vision of that collaboration, New Atoms improves its relevance in the journalism field.